three/ClubKnight/README.md

 object model* should easily be enough to get you started writing Javascript.
 Javascript is an important language and you will not regret learning it.

-## Dependencies
+## Testing

-Club RU requires NodeJS v7.5.0 or above (or compatible alternative, such as iojs) with npm to handle libraries.
-Use the below commands to run.
+ClubRU requires NodeJS v7.5.0 or above (or compatible alternative, such as iojs) with npm to handle libraries.
+Run the following to download/install these dependencies.

     $ npm install

+ClubRU is run through the `clubru.js` file.
+By default, it will listen on port 8080, and the server will be available at `http://localhost:8080/`.

     $ node clubru.js

+Unfortunately, it is seemingly impossible to install a secure argon2 library for node on Windows.
+Therefore the `argon1` dependency is marked as optional and ClubRU can be installed without it.

+    $ npm install --no-optional

+By default, ClubRU will still attempt to run as though the `argon2` library was installed.
+To switch to node's built-in SHA256 support, run with the `-i` flag.

+    $ node clubru.js -i

 # License and Ownership